The following sections describe how to set up replicas. Before you proceed, ensure that you have:

 CHANGE MASTER TO

 statement to change replication parameters.
-The replica uses
+The replica can

-the values specified in the statement to update the
+use the values specified in the statement to update the status

-Section 17.2.4, “Relay Log and Replication Metadata Repositories”, for more information.
+files automatically.
+See Section 16.2.4, “Relay Log and Replication Metadata Repositories”, for

-The contents of the replica's connection metadata repository
+The contents of the connection metadata repository override

-override some of the server options specified on the command
+some of the server options specified on the command line or

 A single snapshot of the source suffices for multiple replicas.
 To set up additional replicas, use the same source snapshot and follow the replica portion of the procedure just described.